Semantic Deduplication

 If you have a multi-column dataset, you can deduplicate it by specifying the columns to use for deduplication.

-For example, if you have a question-answering dataset with question
+For example, if you have a question-answering dataset with question and context columns, you can deduplicate based on both columns.

 This will filter out records that have similar questions and contexts, ensuring that you do not have redundant entries in your dataset.